 FortisBC Energy Inc. has committed to provide the Group with funding as part of the Natural Gas for Transportation ("NGT") incentive funding.
 The contributions are dependent upon the purchase of liquefied natural gas ("LNG").
-During the year ended March 31, 2022, the Group recognized \$1.2 million (March 31, 2021: \$1.2 million) as a reduction of the cost of property, plant and equipment.
+During the year ended March 31, 2023, the Group recognized \$1.4 million (March 31, 2022: \$1.2 million) as a reduction of the cost of property, plant and equipment.

-During the year ended March 31, 2022, the Group received \$0.8 million (March 31, 2021: \$0.5 million) of rental income earned from buildings held for leasing purposes.
-These buildings have a cost and accumulated depreciation of \$11.9 million and \$4.9 million, respectively, as at March 31, 2022 (March 21, 2021: cost of \$11.9 million and accumulated depreciation of \$4.5 million).
+During the year ended March 31, 2023, the Group received \$1.2 million (March 31, 2022: \$0.8 million) of rental income earned from buildings held for leasing purposes.
+These buildings have a cost and accumulated depreciation of \$11.9 million and \$5.3 million, respectively, as at March 31, 2023 (March 21, 2022: cost of \$11.9 million and accumulated depreciation of \$4.9 million).

-The Bowen Queen (decommissioned during the three months ended March 31, 2022) is classified as held for sale and has no carrying value.
+The Powell River Queen (decommissioned during the three months ended March 31, 2023) is classified as held for sale and has no carrying value.
+The Bowen Queen (decommissioned during the year ended March 31, 2022) is classified as held for sale and has no carrying value.
 The Queen of Burnaby (decommissioned during the year ended March 31, 2018) is classified as held for sale and has no carrying value.

-Notes to the Consolidated Financial Statements Years ended March 31, 2022 and 2021 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2023 and 2022 (Tabular amounts expressed in thousands of Canadian dollars)